furio1999/furio1999.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Fulvio Sanguigni!
-I am an [Italian National Phd](https://www.phd-ai.it/en/359-2/) student, part of [AImageLab](https://aimagelab.ing.unimore.it/imagelab/) at [University of Modena and Reggio Emilia](https://www.unimore.it/), supervised by [Marcella Cornia](https://aimagelab.ing.unimore.it/imagelab/person.asp?idpersona=90) and [Lorenzo Baraldi](https://www.lorenzobaraldi.com/)
+I am an [Italian National Phd](https://www.phd-ai.it/en/359-2/) student, part of [AImageLab](https://aimagelab.ing.unimore.it/imagelab/) at [University of Modena and Reggio Emilia](https://www.unimore.it/), supervised by [Marcella Cornia](https://aimagelab.ing.unimore.it/imagelab/person.asp?idpersona=90), [Lorenzo Baraldi](https://www.lorenzobaraldi.com/) and [Rita Cucchiara](https://aimagelab.ing.unimore.it/imagelab/person.asp?idpersona=1)
-My research direction is focused on **Multimodal Generative AI.**
+My research direction is focused on **Multimodal Generative AI**, mainly focused to 2D Image Editing.

 The targets are:
 - **Fashion Domain** Application to virtual try-on and garment editing, both clothed humans and in-shop garments.
 Generation of fine-grained details such as textures and logos.